 ArtsBoston is at the center of the ongoing reopening for Greater Boston’s arts and cultural community.
 After launching this page in fall 2021, we continue to gather and update these resources about public health protocols at live performances around the region.
 Our goal is to help you feel ready for your next arts experience.

-Many venues continue to offer fully virtual and hybrid (virtual/live) options so you can attend in-person or watch right from home.
+We know you want to feel safe when enjoying live performances.
+Producers and many venues in the area continue to offer fully virtual and hybrid (virtual/live) options so you can attend in-person or watch right from home.

 ☐ Mask (We recommend that you update your mask.
 Cloth masks are considered less effective in reducing exposure to the Omicron variant compared to a certified N95 or KN95 mask.)

-☐ Tickets for admission (many venues are switching to digital tickets, so make sure you have them handy on your phone!)
+☐ Tickets for admission (many venues use digital tickets, so make sure you have them handy on your phone!)

 We are in this together!
 By following the protocols and doing your part to keep your fellow audience members safe, we can continue to enjoy live performances and cultural experiences that bring us joy.
 On with the show!